HayesBarber/hot-keys/README.md

 Instead, you use the `addToPasteboard` hot-key (or the UI), which will read your clipboard and add it to your pasteboard.

+Hot-Keys will read and write to a `hot-keys-pasteboard.json` file in your home directory.

 **_There is a reason you must explicitly paste into Hot-Keys._**

 **_Your clipboard may very well contain sensitive data (EX: you copied a password)._**